Top 9 Under the Radar National Parks to Visit

 Congaree National Park – South Carolina

 Located in South Carolina, Congaree is famous for preserving the largest tract of old-growth bottomland hardwood forest left in the United States.
 The lush floodplain forest features some of the tallest trees in the country, which create a wildly beautiful forest canopy.
 One of the most important birding parks in the entire NPS system, the swampy park features a two and a half-mile boardwalk loop which allows visitors to get up close to nature.
 Free canoe rides are also offered on Saturdays.
-There are several KOAs in the area, including the Cross / Santee Cooper Lakes KOA at 2060 Ranger Drive and the Mount Pleasant / Charleston KOA at 3157 Highway 17 North.
+The nearest KOA is the Cross / Santee Cooper Lakes KOA at 2060 Ranger Drive in Cross.

 Voyageurs National Park – Minnesota

 Located in the northern part of Minnesota, Voyageurs provides just what you would expect given where it is located: lots of water.
 The lakes and ponds make this a wonderful place to visit for those who are interested in boating and fishing.
 In fact, much of this gorgeous park is only accessible by boat.
 We recommend the Thunder Bay KOA located at 162 Spruce River Road.
 It’s just over the border in Ontario, so don’t forget your passport.